Top 4 IB schools in USA

 The rigorous, balanced approach of the IB program allows schools to place their primary focus and emphasis on preparing students for the social, emotional, and intellectual challenges associated with pursuing further education at a college or university.
 Thanks to this approach, IB schools provide both classic academic knowledge in core and elective subjects, as well as activities and assignments that develop important social skills in areas such as conflict resolution, problem-solving, and critical thinking.
 All of this together helps make students successful learners and well-rounded individuals, ready for the challenges of today and tomorrow.

-It is not uncommon for private boarding schools to offer students and their families two options: full boarding and day enrollment.
-Each option implies its own unique approach to balancing academic immersion, social engagement, and the comfort of home life.
+It is not uncommon that private boarding schools offer students and their families two options: full boarding and day enrollment.
+Each route suggests its own unique way of balancing academic immersion, social involvement and also the comfort of home life.

 Advantages of studying at IB schools in America for foreigners